iamvenuannapureddy/DevOps-/Terraform/key-concepts.md

 ### 11. **Resource Dependencies**
    - Terraform manages **implicit dependencies** based on resource references, but you can also define **explicit dependencies** using the `depends_on` attribute.
+   - **Resource Lifecycle**: Use 'create_before_destroy' and 'prevent_destroy lifecycle' rules to control how resources are created and destroyed.

 ### 12. **Workspaces**
    - **Workspaces** allow you to manage multiple environments (e.g., dev, staging, production) in a single configuration by separating the state files for each environment.
+   - **Environment Variables**: Leverage environment variables (e.g., for provider credentials) to separate configuration from sensitive data.

 ### 13. **Versioning**
    - Always specify versions for your Terraform binary and provider plugins in the configuration to ensure consistency across deployments.